cdap-guides/cdap-spark-guide/README.rst

   }

-In this example we’ll use Scala to write a Spark program.
-You’ll need to add scala as a dependency in your maven pom.xml.
-Also, you will need to set property app.main.class to the name of your application class for the application jar to have proper format:
+In this example we’ll use Scala to write a Spark program (for example of using Java refer to this `CDAP example <http://docs.cask.co/cdap/current/en/getstarted.html#sparkpagerank-application-example>`_).
+You’ll need to add scala as a dependency in your maven pom.xml.:

   Please see `pom.xml <https://github.com/cdap-guides/cdap-spark-guide/blob/develop/pom.xml>`_

 The code below configures Spark in CDAP.
 This class extends `AbstractSpark <http://docs.cdap.io/cdap/current/en/javadocs/co/cask/cdap/api/spark/AbstractSpark.html>`_ and overrides the configure() method in order to define all of the components.
-The setMainClassName here is set to Spark Program class which CDAP will run:
+The setMainClassName method sets Spark Program class. which CDAP will run:

 .. code:: java